flutter/website/src/docs/get-started/install/macos.md

 ## Platform setup

-MacOS supports developing Flutter apps for both iOS and Android.
-Complete at least one of the two platform setup steps now, to be able to build and run your first Flutter app.
+MacOS supports developing Flutter apps in iOS, Android, and the web (technical preview release).
+Complete at least one of the platform setup steps now, to be able to build and run your first Flutter app.

 {% include_relative _ios-setup.md %}

 {% include_relative _android-setup.md %}

+{% include_relative _web-setup.md %}

 ## Next step